Pak-Australia Cricket Series; Admin Finalizes All Arrangements Including Security - UrduPoint

 Pak-Australia Cricket Series; Admin Finalizes All Arrangements Including Security

-RAWALPINDI, (UrduPoint / Pakistan Point News - 25th Feb, 2022 ) :The district administration has finalized all the arrangements including security for Pakistan-Australia cricket series that is scheduled to commence here from March 4.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 27th Feb, 2022 ) :Rawalpindi district administration has finalized all the arrangements including security for Pakistan-Australia practice session and first test match to be played at Rawalpindi Cricket Stadium during February 27 to March 8.

-According to a district administration spokesman, Commissioner Rawalpindi Division, Noor ul Amin Mengal and Regional Police Officer (RPO) Rawalpindi Ashfaq Ahmed Khan visited Rawalpindi Cricket Stadium and reviewed all the arrangements to make the security foolproof for the series.
+According to a district administration spokesman, Commissioner Rawalpindi Division, Noor ul Amin Mengal and Regional Police Officer (RPO) Rawalpindi Ashfaq Ahmed Khan after reviewing all the arrangements at Rawalpindi cricket stadium had directed the authorities concerned to utilize all available resources to make the security foolproof.

-He informed that Punjab Law Minister, Raja Basharat also chaired a meeting on Thursday and directed the authorities concerned to make foolproof security for Pakistan-Australia cricket series as the government would not tolerate any negligence in that regard.
+He informed that Punjab Law Minister, Raja Basharat also instructed the authorities to finalize all the arrangements up to the mark and warned that the government would not tolerate any negligence in this regard.

-"All arrangements should also be made up to the mark so that the visiting team can be made aware of the hospitality of Pakistanis," the minister added.

-Commissioner Noor ul Amin Mengal, Regional Police Officer Ashfaq Khan, Additional Commissioner, Coordination, Saif Anwar Jappa, Deputy Commissioner Rawalpindi, Tahir Farooq, City Police Officer, Omar Saeed and other officers were present in the meeting.

-All available resources should be utilized to avoid any untoward incident," he said.

-The minister directed that an effective traffic control mechanism should be set up and an alternative route be provided to the citizens.
+The Law Minister directed that an effective traffic control mechanism should be set up and an alternative route be provided to the citizens.

-The meeting was informed that with the help of Pakistan Army and intelligence agencies as well as Islamabad administration, the district administration had made foolproof security arrangements for the series.
+The minister was briefed that with the help of Pakistan Army and intelligence agencies as well as Islamabad administration, the district administration of Rawalpindi had made foolproof security arrangements for the series.

 Three control rooms had been set up.
 Walkthrough gates, CCTV cameras and NADRA verification counter were installed at the stadium.
 The area had been cleared from the encroachments to end the traffic rush, he said.